jwecode/JWE/README.md

 * Subcharacter radicals and components.
 Deploy the scipy codes in ChineseCharCrawler on [Scrapy Cloud](https://scrapinghub.com), you can crawl the resource from [HTTPCN](http://tool.httpcn.com/zi/).

 ## Model Training
-- 'cd JWE/src', compile the code by 'make all'.
+- `cd JWE/src`, compile the code by 'make all'.
 - run './run.sh', you may modify the parameters in file 'run.sh'
 - run './jwe' for parameters details
 - Input files format: